-The Joint BioEnergy Institute (JBEI), led by Lawrence Berkeley National Laboratory (LBNL), is working to convert nonfood bioenergy crops into economically viable, carbon-neutral biofuels and bioproducts currently derived from petroleum, as well as many other bioproducts that cannot be efficiently produced from petroleum.
+The Joint BioEnergy Institute ( JBEI) is working to convert nonfood bioenergy crops into economically viable, carbon-neutral biofuels and bioproducts currently derived from petroleum, as well as many other bioproducts that are not efficiently produced from petroleum.

 Ultimately, JBEI aims to:

-- Advance basic understanding of plant cell walls, biomass recalcitrance, and microbial physiology.
+- Advance basic understanding of plant cell walls, environmental interactions, biomass recalcitrance, and microbial physiology and metabolism.

 - Establish predictive biosystems design tools for plants, microbes, and enzymes.

-- Develop technologies for feedstock-agnostic deconstruction that liberate high yields of sugars and lignin-derived intermediates suitable for bioconversion.
+- Develop technologies for feedstock-agnostic biomass deconstruction that liberate high yields of sugars and lignin-derived intermediates suitable for bioconversion to biofuels and bioproducts.

-- Make possible the production of novel bioproducts.
+- Enable production of drop-in biofuels and novel bioproducts.

 Research Focus Areas

 Developing Better Plants for Biofuels.
-Building a successful lignocellulosic biofuels industry depends, in part, on developing specialized biofuel crops that are optimized for deconstruction into sugars and fermentation into biofuels and bioproducts.
-Pictured is sorghum, a bioenergy crop being grown at the University of California, Davis, a JBEI partner.
-The sorghum flowers are bagged to prevent pollen exchange.
-[Courtesy LBNL]
+Building a successful lignocellulosic biofuels industry depends, in part, on developing specialized, high-yielding biofuel crops that incorporate traits for optimized deconstruction, conversion, and sustainability.
+Pictured here, the bioenergy crop sorghum is being grown at the University of California–Davis, a JBEI partner. [© The Regents of the University of California, Lawrence Berkeley National Laboratory]

 Conversion.
-JBEI is engineering microbes (e.g., P. putida and R. toruloides) with metabolisms that are able to simultaneously use the sugars and aromatics generated from the deconstruction process and produce a variety of targeted biofuels and bioproducts at industrially relevant titers, rates, and yields.
+JBEI is engineering microbes, such as Pseudomonas putida and Rhodosporidium toruloides, that fully metabolize the sugars and aromatics generated during the deconstruction process to produce a variety of targeted biofuels and bioproducts at industrially relevant titers, rates, and yields.
 These are products that otherwise would be made from petroleum using traditional chemistry.
+JBEI has developed advanced tools to design new biological routes and engineer microbial metabolic pathways and genomes guided by genome-scale models, functional genomics, and data-driven approaches.

 Industry Partnerships

 JBEI is committed to transformative research and innovation that results in economic and performance step changes for biomanufacturing.
-The institute cultivates relationships with industry thought leaders through its advisory committee, biobased targets council, and continual outreach efforts.
-Robust communication with the private sector ensures that JBEI’s intellectual property (IP) is both cutting edge and industrially compelling, resulting in a rigorous commercialization pipeline consisting of multiple startup companies, licensing agreements, and strategic partnerships.
-LBNL manages all JBEI-related partnership agreements and IP, regardless of which partner institution owns the IP.
-In addition, JBEI employs a director of commercialization who coordinates all JBEI industry interactions.
-These structures enable industry to work with a single institution and point of contact to access all that JBEI has to offer.
+Through its advisory committee, biobased targets council, and continual outreach efforts, JBEI cultivates relationships with industry thought leaders.
+Robust communication with the private sector ensures that JBEI’s intellectual property (IP) is both cutting edge and industrially compelling, resulting in a rigorous commercialization pipeline consisting of multiple start-up companies, licensing agreements, and strategic partnerships.

 Education and Outreach